xceejay/docs.easyjitsi.com/docs/gettingstartedjibri.md

 ssh root@recorder.easyjitsi.com -p 22
 ```

-## Other Option

-To save time and money on recording infrastructure you can use this service [**jibrisondemand.com**](https://jibrisondemand.com)

-They offer services such as :

-- Setting time limit for a recorder to save costs
-- Fully configured VPS's with jibri
-- Monitoring of your jibri servers
-- Etc.

 **_If you encounted any errors or you found it difficult while following these steps, you can head [here](https://docs.easyjitsi.com/docs/help) to seek help from us._**